Shearwater Teric Dive Computer Review – What you need to know!

 The Dive Mode automatically switches to Watch Mode after 15 minutes on the surface.
 It will remain powered, but the dive computer turns off its main functions after 20 minutes if no motion is detected.

-Watch Tools of the Teric Dive Computer
+Watch Tools of the Teric Scuba Computer

-The Stopwatch setting operates across all dive modes and runs up to 24 hours even if turned off.
+The Stopwatch setting operates across all diving modes and runs up to 24 hours even if turned off.
 There is a Timer function too, and a Flashlight setting that brightens the display – it won’t illuminate the ocean deeps but may be useful at close quarters in low-light conditions.